Putting together the first woman suffrage cook book in 1886 must have been a lot like herding cats for Hattie A. Burr of 12 Wayne St., Boston.

 There was a section on cooking and caring for invalids, including a recipe for raw beef sandwich and a warning against opium.
 The Woman Suffrage Cook Book also included a recommendation to chew on the skin of salt codfish.
 And there were household hints on how to maintain a pretty bedroom.

-But it was hard to miss that some of the suffragist cooks were shattering glass ceilings in traditionally male professions.
+Despite the nods to women's traditional roles, it was hard to miss that some of the suffragist cooks were shattering glass ceilings in traditionally male professions.

 Mary C. Ames, the highest paid woman journalist of her time, had a recipe for Lobster Soup.
 Alice B. Stockholm, the fifth woman medical doctor in the United States, submitted a recipe for ‘pie-plant,’ or rhubarb, that removes the medicinal flavor.